calumjs/gpt-auto-blog-writer/README.md

 ```

 2. Deploy the function to Azure.
-3. The function will run every 8 hours, generating a new blog post and creating a pull request in the specified repository.
+3. Call the HTTP trigger whenever you want a new blog post
+4. Set up the GitHub webhook...the event is pull_request_review and the payload URL will be https://<function app name>.azurewebsites.net/api/HandlePullRequestComment?code=<function code>